Is Going to College Still a Part of the American Dream or Now a Nightmare?

 You started off with a student loan of $200,000 which they added $89,920 interest for a total of, $289,920.
 You will have to make 120 payments of $2,416.00 a month to pay off your school loan.

-Now you also have another $10,000 personal loan to pay off, let’s estimate your APR at 10.94% which would equal to $608 interest plus your loan amount would give you a total of $10,608 to pay back.
-To pay this loan off in 12 months you would have to pay $884 per month
+In addition, you also have another $10,000 personal loan to pay off.
+Let’s estimate your APR at 10.94%, which would equal to $608 interest- add in your loan amount- for a total of $10,608.
+To pay this loan off in 12 months, you would have to pay $884 per month.

-Your car insurance is roughly $96 a month, and of course, you need to fill up your tank with gas at least twice a month, so let’s add $100 in for that.
+Your car insurance is roughly $96 a month and of course, you need to fill up your tank with gas at least twice a month, so let’s add $100 in for that.
 Cell phone monthly payment is $70.
-Your rent for your apartment is $800 per month, Utilities $150, food for a month?
-Maybe $500, Household and personal items each month cost about, $200, finally cable and internet service, $60.
+The rent for your apartment is $800 per month, utilities = $150, food for a month?
+Maybe, $500, household expenses, including personal items cost roughly, $200 monthly, and finally, cable and internet service is $60 a month.

 Where did you go wrong?
-The reason you went to college was to have a good paying career, be independent and live comfortably, save a little money to buy a home and have a family someday.
-People on welfare will have more money to spend than you, who have more expenses than earnings.
+The reason you went to college was to have a good paying career, be independent, live comfortably, save a little money to buy a home, and have a family someday.
+People on welfare will have more money to spend than you since your expenses are higher than your earnings.

 Going to college used to be a part of the American Dream, but now it seems more like a nightmare!

 But you can’t just give up; you have to prevent your loans from defaulting.
 By all means, do not let this affect your credit score.
 Your credit report means everything today; it defines who you are, what you will have, and where you will be.
-So, do whatever you can to keep it topnotch.
+Therefore, do whatever you can to keep it top notch.

 If you need some time or are out of work, you can get a forbearance on your student loan.
-If you are not making enough to make your payments, you can refinance your student loans and lower your payments, although it may take longer to pay them off, at least you know that someday it will be paid rather than defaulting on it.
+If you are not making enough to make your payments, you can refinance your student loans to lower your payments.
+Although it may take longer to pay them off, at least you know that someday your loans will be paid rather than defaulting on it.